Plasmo: Development

 The ABC told Lawrence about their plans to buy the film a year later.
-Although Lawrence was "pleased" by this, he was unhappy with the price they were willing to pay, as they were "way under what [he] was expecting".
-He haggled the price up in order to "cover some additional post production expenses" involved in the process of transferring the series to videotape.
 The film was broadcast by the ABC and was re-broadcast over the next five years.
 The ABC did not financially back a future TV series "at this early stage", according to Lawrence they said they "would be interested in seeing something".
 Lawrence started work on the project after applying for script development in 1990 from the Australian Children's Television Foundation.
 However, in 1992 the project became stalled due to the "need...to show investors and buyers what a new episode would look like".

 A pilot, which was funded by Film Victoria, was created in 1993 and shot over 4 months.
 The short, entitled "Plasmo and the Bookworm", later became the seventh episode of the television series.
 Despite the pilot winning an Adelaide Children's Television Festival award, the series only became fully funded two years later, after a new producer became attached to the project.
 The team were restricted to under 30 minutes of animation by the FFC funding guidelines, however the series had a "running time of sixty five minutes".
 After various appeals and 10BA documents, the funding eventually came from "Film Victoria, an ABC pre-sale, a BBC pre-sale, and a distribution guarantee from Beyond Distribution".

 The twelve remaining episodes of the thirteen part series were shot between 1996 and 1997.
 The series, which was broadcast numerous times between the years of 1997 and 2002, was sold to different countries around the world.
 A second series of Plasmo has been written, and a "twenty minute documentary about the making of Plasmo" has been released.